 - (a) Any additions to the statutory funds arising from the distribution of the net surplus for the period. - (b) Charges made against the statutory funds such as but not limited to: - 1.
-Charging of net loss for the operating period. - 2.
-Utilization of education and training fund, community development fund and optional fund. - 3.
-Acquisition of assets, replacement of assets charged against the optional fund. - (c) Other movements in the statutory funds during the period.
+Charging of net loss for the operating period to the reserve fund. - 2.
+Utilization of reserve fund - 3.
+Utilization of education and training fund - 4.
+Utilization of community development fund - 5.
+Utilization of optional fund. - 6.
+Acquisition of assets, replacement of assets charged against the optional fund. - (c) Disclosure on the percentage of utilization of cooperative education and training fund between members and officers/staff.
+In no case shall the allocation of the fund for officers and staff be higher than the members. - (d) For multi-year utilization of community development fund the disclosure shall include the amount to be utilized for the next twelve (12) months and the remaining unutilized portion and the period covered. - (e) Other movements in the statutory funds during the period.

-CHAPTER XVIII LEASES
+CHAPTER XVIII

+LEASES